openforis/sepal-doc/docs/source/cookbook/classification.rst

     32.77189961605467,-11.616264558754402,80
     ...

-If you are not satisfied with the selected data, select :btn:`<fas fa-chevron-up>` and then :code:`Clear collected reference data` to remove all collected data from the analysis.
+If you are not satisfied with the selected data, select :btn:`<fa-solid fa-chevron-up>` and then :code:`Clear collected reference data` to remove all collected data from the analysis.

 .. tip::